Vampire Hunter D: Production

 In the postscript of the first Vampire Hunter D novel, Hideyuki Kikuchi cited Hammer Films' Horror of Dracula (1958) as his first inspiration in horror.
 He also praised horror manga artist Osamu Kishimoto for his distinct style, that he described as "a gothic mood in the Western tradition".
 Kikuchi is famous for writing his manuscripts by hand.
 Having written the Vampire Hunter D series for 40 years, the author has previously admitted that he does not remember all of its mythology, only that of a couple of volumes, and therefore one might find some contradictions in it.
 Kikuchi explained that the two points he is always careful of are, not to "mix up the characteristics of D", and "not to lose sight of the purpose of the journey".
 When asked if the Sacred Ancestor will ever be given a larger role, Kikuchi said the character "will come out someday" and "When that happens, please expect that to be your warning that Vampire Hunter D is speeding toward an ending".
-The author has previous said that he has "a final conflict for D" in mind, but that final conflict will not be the entire ending of the series.
+The author has previously said that he has "a final conflict for D" in mind, but that final conflict will not be the entire ending of the series.

 Publication history

-Beginning in January 1983, Kikuchi has written 40 Vampire Hunter D novels spanning 52 volumes as of April 2022.
+Beginning in January 1983, Kikuchi has written 41 Vampire Hunter D novels spanning 53 volumes as of April 2023.
 All of the publications in the series were published by Asahi Sonorama until the branch went out of business in September 2007.
 The release of D – Throng of Heretics in October 2007 under the Asahi Bunko – Sonorama Selection label marked the transition to the new publisher, Asahi Shimbun Publishing, a division of Asahi Sonorama's parent company.
 From December 2007 through January 2008, Asahi Shimbun Publishing reprinted the complete Vampire Hunter catalogue under the Sonorama Selection label.

 On May 11, 2005, the first official English translation was released under DH Press, translated by Kevin Leahy.
 As of 2020, 24 novels have been published in English, spanning 29 volumes.
 In 2021, Dark Horse began releasing the series in an omnibus format.
 The first volume, featuring the first three novels, was released on October 27, 2021.
 In December 2021, Dark Horse Comics in partnership with GraphicAudio began publishing dramatized audiobook adaptations of the Vampire Hunter D novel series featuring a full English voice cast, soundtrack, and sound effects.

 In January 2011, Hideyuki Kikuchi published the first spinoff set in the Vampire Hunter universe, a series of prequels titled Another Vampire Hunter: The Noble Greylancer (吸血鬼ハンター／アナザー　貴族グレイランサー, Vanpaia Hantā/Anazā: Kizoku Gureiransā), illustrated by Ayami Kojima, artist and character designer for the Castlevania series of video games.
 It takes place over 5,000 years before Vampire Hunter D and focuses on expanding the history of the Nobility, following the exploits of the vampire warrior Lord Greylancer.
 In 2013, Viz Media's Haikasoru imprint released the first official English translation of the prequel series, retitled Noble V: Greylancer, translated by Takami Nieda with newly commissioned cover artwork by Vincent Chong.